petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

             {
                 if (!_counterActors.ContainsKey(watch.Counter))
                 {
-                    //create a child actor to monitor this counter if one doesn't exist already var counterActor = Context.ActorOf(Props.Create(() =>
+                    // create a child actor to monitor this counter if one doesn't exist already var counterActor = Context.ActorOf(Props.Create(() =>
 						new PerformanceCounterActor(watch.Counter.ToString(), CounterGenerators[watch.Counter])));

-                    //add this counter actor to our index _counterActors[watch.Counter] = counterActor;
+                    // add this counter actor to our index _counterActors[watch.Counter] = counterActor;
                 }

-                //register this series with the ChartingActor
+                // register this series with the ChartingActor _chartingActor.Tell(new ChartingActor.AddSeries(CounterSeries[watch.Counter]()));
-                _chartingActor.Tell(new ChartingActor.AddSeries(CounterSeries[watch.Counter]()));

-                //tell the counter actor to begin publishing its statistics to the _chartingActor _counterActors[watch.Counter].Tell(new SubscribeCounter(watch.Counter, _chartingActor));
+                // tell the counter actor to begin publishing its statistics to the _chartingActor _counterActors[watch.Counter].Tell(new SubscribeCounter(watch.Counter, _chartingActor));
             });